direnv/direnv/README.md

     eval `direnv hook bash`

 zsh users can use the same code and forget the last line, precmd is a magic function.
-(TO BE TESTED, please report)
+Note that on my install zsh's %c in PROMPT would replace the current directory with DIRENV_DIR for some reason.
+Replace with %C.

 Contributors (and thanks)
 -------------------------